yui/yui3/src/app/README.md

 The app framework provides the following classes, which can be mixed and matched in virtually any combination to meet your needs.
-For simple apps, you may find that you only need a `View`, or a `View` and a `Model`.
+For simple apps, you may find that you only need a `View`, or perhaps a `View` and a `Model`.
 For complex apps, you may want to use the full stack.
 It's entirely up to you.

-The `Controller` class provides URL-based (using HTML5 `pushState()` or the URL hash) routing, making it easy to wire up route handlers for different application states.

-The `Model` class provides an attribute-based data model with APIs for getting, setting, validating, and syncing attribute values, as well as events for being notified of model changes.
+The `Model` class provides an attribute-based data model with APIs for getting, setting, validating, and syncing attribute values to a persistence layer or server, as well as events for being notified of model changes.

 The `ModelList` class can contain an ordered list of `Model` instances (for example, todo items in a todo list).
 It provides a convenient API for working